|#1||ExpressVPN with [49% Discount]|

 - No custom VPN clients for Mac OS and iOS (but can be used through third-party apps)

 If you want to give Trust.Zone a test run, you can do so completely free for 3 GB of bandwidth or 30 days, whichever comes first.

-Coupon Code: For an additional 10% off your order, use the coupon code RESTOREPRIVACY10
+Exclusive Coupon Code: For an additional 10% off your order, use this coupon code:

-See also my Trust.Zone review for more details.
+See also the Trust.Zone review for more details.

 What is the best VPN for privacy?

 Any of the recommended VPNs in this guide would be good choices for privacy and data security.
 They have all been tested and found to be secure (no leaks), reliable, and operate in safe privacy jurisdictions (outside of Five Eyes countries).

 With the exception of VPN.ac, all of the recommended VPNs are no-logs services.
 Additionally, these two have passed third-party audits verifying their no-logs policies:

 - ExpressVPN passed a no-logs audit performed by PWC and a security audit conducted by Cure53.
 Additionally, ExpressVPN passed a real-world test when the Turkish government demanded logs and then seized an ExpressVPN server, but failed to obtain any data.

 - NordVPN has passed two separate no-logs audits performed by PWC in Zurich, Switzerland.
 It also has an ongoing partnership with Versprite to conduct infrastructure audits and carry out penetration testing to identify and fix any vulnerabilities.
 NordVPN has successfully converted its server network to only run in RAM-disk mode.